Performance Marketing

 Inbound lead generation software focuses on collecting data about visitors who have shown an interest in what you’re selling.
 That could include tracking email interactions, landing page visits, and social media engagements.
 There are plenty of lead generation tech providers who help build tailored lead gen landing pages and measure conversion rates for those pages.
 Inbound software can also help tailor sales outreach to prospects.

-Outbound Lead Generation Platforms
+Outbound Platforms

 Outbound lead generation software focuses more on the top of the funnel, attracting net-new potential customers to build awareness and develop new leads.
 These software tools take information from databases to help you build contact lists, perform lead scoring, and offer different ways to contact leads.